On the Relationship Between Antibunching and Entanglement in Resonance Fluorescence

 Individually controlled two-level quantum systems can be realized using, e.g., laser-cooled atoms \cite{Phillips1998,Schlosser2001,Endres2016,Barredo2018,Bloch2008,Kaufman2014} or ions \cite{Monroe2013,Haffener2008}, quantum dots \cite{Kloeffel2013,Fattal2004}, single molecules \cite{Anderegg2019,Toninelli2021,Trebbia2010,Rezai2019} or defect centers \cite{Awschalom2018,DeLeon2021,Schroeder2017}.
 They constitute an exceptional platform for applications in quantum information and communication as well as fundamental studies of quantum optics and quantum mechanics.
 Their well-defined energy structure, whose interaction with light is a fundamentally quantum mechanical phenomenon, underlies many emerging quantum information technologies, particularly for the realization of quantum light sources \cite{Aharonovich2016,Somaschi2016}.

 When coherently driven by near-resonant light, such two-level emitters scatter photons, giving rise to so-called resonance fluorescence.
 The corresponding stream of photons displays hallmark quantum features such as photon antibunching, evidenced by a vanishing second-order correlation function at zero time-delay \cite{Kimble1977}.
 Although photon antibunching has been observed in many experiments, recent research efforts have been put into understanding and harnessing the physical process underlying its occurrence in resonance fluorescence \cite{Valle2012,Phillips2020,hanschke2020}.
 In this context, it has been experimentally shown that antibunching arises from destructive quantum interference between the two-photon components of the so-called coherent and incoherent scattering processes.
-In particular, it has been shown that when removing the incoherent or the coherent component via spectral filtering, the remaining light field loses all photon correlations \cite{hanschke2020}, or consists predominantly of photon pairs \cite{Masters2023}, respectively.
-Recently, pioneering works have experimentally confirmed the presence of energy-time entanglement in these photon pairs \cite{Liu2024,Wang2025}.
-As a consequence, selectively spectrally filtering resonance fluorescence constitutes a new and attractive avenue for generating entangled pairs of photons, complementing the more established methods of spontaneous parametric down-conversion \cite{kwiat1995,Valivarthi2016,Wang2016,Liscidini2023}, four-wave mixing \cite{Lin2007,Silverstone2014,Sharping2006,Harada2011}, or cascaded emission \cite{Dousse2010,Mueller2014,Trotta2016}.
+Recently, pioneering works have experimentally shown that when removing the incoherent or the coherent component via spectral filtering, the remaining light field loses all photon correlations \cite{hanschke2020}, or consists predominantly of energy-time entangled photon pairs \cite{Masters2023,Liu2024,Wang2025}, respectively.